 ARGENTINA RECIPROCITY TAX:

-The Argentine government charges a reciprocity tax which applied to Canadian, US and Australian citizens.
+The Argentinian government charges a reciprocity tax which applies to Canadian, US and Australian citizens.
 The amounts are as follows:

 Australians - US$ 100 (multiple entry for up to 1 year from date of issue)

 Canadians - US$75 (single entry) or US$ 150 (multiple entry for up to 5 years from date of issue)

 Americans - US$40 (multiple entry for up to 10 years from date of issue)

 PLEASE NOTE: This fee has to be paid online before arriving to Argentina.
 The fee can be paid through the following webstes: www.migraciones.gov.ar or www.provinciapagos.com.ar.
 For instructions on how to process this payment, please visit http://cnyor.mrecic.gov.ar/userfiles/Onlie_payment_instructions_0.pdf.

 If your nationality was not included in the above mentioned group, please contact your nearest embassy to find out your visa requirements.